astropy/photutils/docs/photutils/detection.rst

 threshold that separated by a a specified minimum number of pixels.
 The return pixel coordinates are always integer (i.e., no centroiding is performed, only the peak pixel is identified).
-`~photutils.detection.find_peaks` also supports a number of options, including searching for peaks only within a segmentation image or a specified footprint.
-Please see the `~photutils.detection.find_peaks` documentation for more options.
+:func:`~photutils.detection.find_peaks` also supports a number of options, including searching for peaks only within a segmentation image or a specified footprint.
+Please see the :func:`~photutils.detection.find_peaks` documentation for more options.

 As simple example, let's find the local peaks in an image that are 10 sigma above the background and a separated by a least 2 pixels: